-At the Board of Directors meeting (6/2556) on December 24, 2013, the Board assessed the sufficiency of the company's internal control system based on the report from the audit committee presented in the previous Board of Directors meeting (5/2013) on December 20, 2013.
-The assessment criteria are based on the COSO 2013 guideline that was approved and required by the Security and Exchange Commission effective from August, 2013.
-The new COSO 2013 guideline covers five different aspects of internal control: control environment, risk assessment, control activities, information and communication, monitoring activities.
-The audit committee reviewed the company's internal control system and considered it to be sufficient; especially in monitoring activities of the directors and management, shareholders, and those that may be related to them as well as the activities of the companies within the group in order to ensure that the directors and the management do not use the company's assets without authorization or for personal gain.
+At the Board of Directors meeting (6/2014) on December 23, 2014, the Board assessed the sufficiency of the company's internal control system based on the report from the audit committee meeting (6/2014) on December 19, 2014 which covered 5 area of internal control: internal organizational control, risk assessment, information usage, communication control, and monitoring activities that are divided into 17 categories.
+The Board reviewed the company's internal control system and considered it to be sufficient; especially in monitoring activities of the directors and management, shareholders, and those that may be related to them as well as the activities of the companies within the group in order to ensure that the directors and the management do not use the company's assets for personal gain and/or without authorization.